tsnewnami/vlm-area/README.md

 The GRPO algorithm was used to train the model.
 A H200 GPU was used for training.

+## GRPO

+GRPO, the algorithm created by DeepSeek and what was used to train R1 was selected as it is has a good balanceo of efficiency and usefulness.
+At a high level the flow of the GRPO algorithm is:

+1. Have the model do a rollout and generate a set of completions (model traces), often in parallel.
+2. Some of these completions will be better than the others, specifically some will result in actions that are more alligned with the goal than others.
+3. Score these completions against eachother by computing the advantage function at the token level.
+4. After enough rollouts, find which tokens are good and others which are not, upweight the ones that do well.
+5. Use KL divergence to constrain the behavioural space of the model, this is a form of regularisation, we want to update the model but in a fine grained or surgical way.

 ## Installation and Usage

 ```